ankush5007/Nosql/Nosql.md

 - CP
 =====
-- Mongodb ,Hbase,Redis support two characterstics of CAP theorm at a time.
+- Mongodb ,Hbase,Redis support two characterstics of CAP theorm at a time in distrubuted system

 -AP
 =====
+- Cassandra ,Couch Db,Riak,DynamoDb support two characterstics of CAP theorm at a time in distrubuted system